liveart/react-lajs-admin/client/public/files/thumb/README.md

-Directory for thumb files.
+Directory for graphic categories thumb files.
 Do not add files manually.